varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds.md

 ---

 ## Summary
 In this lecture, we introduced fixed-income debt securities.
 Fixed-income debt securities are contracts between a borrower and a lender that regulate the repayment of a debt.
 Here we focused on an archetypal category of fixed-income debt security: [United States Treasury Securities](https://www.investor.gov/introduction-investing/investing-basics/glossary/treasury-securities).

-In particular, we:
+In particular, we discussed:

-* Introduced the definition of {ref}`content:references:treasury-bonds`
-* Developed tools to compute the fair price of Treasury Bills/Notes/Bonds as a function of the par value, market interest rate, and coupon rate.
-* Introduced {ref}`content:references:bond-pricing-relationships`; Malkiel’s rules describe the sensitivity of bond price to changes in market interest rates as a function of other bond parameters such as coupon rate and term.
+* {ref}`content:references:treasury-bonds` are fixed-income securities issued by the US government to fund its operations and meet financial obligations.
+Treasury bills have a short-term maturity of less than a year, while Treasury notes and bonds have longer maturities ranging from two to thirty years.
+These securities are regarded as some of the safest investment options globally, backed by the US government’s full faith and credit.

+* {ref}`content:references:bond-pricing-relationships` are utilized to determine the equitable value of a bond, considering its maturity, coupon rate, and current market interest rates.
+As per Malkiel’s guidelines, the bond’s price will fluctuate inversely with changes in interest rates.
+Long-term bonds will be more affected than short-term bonds.

+* {ref}`content:references:term-structure-of-interest-rates` describes the correlation between fixed-income security interest rates and their maturity period.
+This concept represents the market’s outlook on future interest rates.
+The shape of the term structure - whether it’s upward-sloping, flat, or inverted - offers valuable insights into the economy’s present and potential future state.